 Best Vacation Spots for Kids with Disabilities

 More theme parks and family-friendly attractions across the country are updating their services to create a more inclusive environment and welcome visitors of all abilities.
-If you're planning a vacation this summer, be sure to check out our list of accessible travel spots around the country — some of them may be new to you!
+If you're planning a vacation this summer, be sure to check out our list of accessible travel spots around the country, updated for 2025 — some of them may be new to you!

 Arches National Park